atweek/atweek/README.md

 ### Hi there 👋, my name is Ramil
 #### I am a student

-I’m currently working on "cub3D" of the 42 cursus
+I’m currently working on diploma via pyQT

 Looking into qt on the side.